kubernetes/community/contributors/design-proposals/disk-accounting.md

 ### Why is disk accounting necessary?

 As of kubernetes v1.1 clusters become unusable over time due to the local disk becoming full.
-The kubelets on the node attempt to perform garbage collection of old containers and images, but that doesn’t prevent running pods from using up all the available disk space.
+The kubelets on the node attempt to perform garbage collection of old containers and images, but that doesn't prevent running pods from using up all the available disk space.

 Kubernetes users have no insight into how the disk is being consumed.